-- 6.2.1 For longer life, the load chain should be lubricated. - 6.2.2 The load chain lubrication should be accomplished after cleaning the load chain with an acid free cleaning solution. - 6.2.3 Verify that the load chain is properly lubricated after each wash down. - 6.2.4 For longer life, regularly lubricate the load chain in an unloaded condition with food grade H-1 grease Sumitomo White Lube Spray (Part No. 2AFG003S1951) or equivalent.
-Ensure that the oil is applied to the bearing surfaces of the load chain links as indicated by the shaded areas in Figure 6-2.
+- 6.2.1 For longer life, the load chain should be lubricated. - 6.2.2 The load chain lubrication should be accomplished after cleaning the load chain with an acid free cleaning solution. - 6.2.3 Apply Harrington lubricating grease (Part No. ER1BS1951) or an equivalent to industrial general lithium grease, NLGI No. 0, to the bearing surfaces of the load chain links as indicated by the shaded areas in Figure 6-2.
 Also apply the grease to the areas of the load chain (shaded areas in Figure 6-2) that contact the load sheave.
-Ensure that the grease is applied to the contact areas in the load sheave pockets.
+Insure that the grease is applied to the contact areas in the load sheave pockets. - 6.2.4 Machine or gear oil (grade ISO VG 46 or 68 oil or equivalent) may be used as an alternative lubricant but must be applied more frequently.

-- 6.2.5 The chain should be lubricated every 3 months or after every wash down (more frequently for heavier usage or severe conditions). - 6.2.6 If using optional stainless steel chain, the chain should be lubricated more frequently. - 6.2.7 For dusty environments, it is acceptable to substitute a dry lubricant.
+- 6.2.5 The chain should be lubricated every 3 months (more frequently for heavier usage or severe conditions). - 6.2.6 For dusty environments, it is acceptable to substitute a dry lubricant.